 Download & Burn Raspbian Image

 Raspbian is the official operating system for the Raspberry Pi, and is based on the excellent Debian Linux distribution.
-Raspain comes in to flavors: full Raspbian with the Pixel desktop, or Raspbian Lite with no desktop, which is the one we want.
-So go ahead and visit the Raspbian Downloads page, download the Lite version .zip file (if you have a Bittorrent client, choose the .torrent as it’s faster and more stable).
+Raspain comes in two flavors: full Raspbian with the Pixel desktop, or Raspbian Lite with no desktop, which is the one we want.
+(Please Note* We will be using Raspbian Jessie 8.0) So go ahead and download the Raspbian Jessie 8.0 .torrent (if you need a BitTorrent client go here and install first).

 Burn Raspbian to SD Card